Agnessian/alx-low_level_programming/0x00-hello_world/README.md

-script that runs a c file through the processor and save the result into another file
+This is a script that compiles a C file but does not link.